scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 The indentation-based syntax for dicts involves increasing levels of indentation, while the inline syntax involves accumulating layers of braces.
-BespON also provides a key path syntax that allows this to be avoided in some cases.
+BespON provides a key-path syntax that allows this to be avoided in some cases.
 A nested dict can be created with a series of unquoted, period-separated keys.
 For example: